VineetChahal/Bridgelabz_Vineet_2110992494/README.md

 - **peek**: Retrieves the top element of the stack without removing it, with a defined return type.
 - **display**: Displays all elements in the stack, ensuring consistent type handling.

-### Class
-In TypeScript, a class is a blueprint for creating objects, with support for access modifiers (e.g., `public`, `private`, `protected`) to enforce encapsulation and type safety.

-### Objects
-Objects in TypeScript are instances of classes or defined using object type annotations.
-They support key-value pairs with explicit type definitions.

 ### Inheritance
 Inheritance in TypeScript allows a class to derive properties and behaviors from another class, while maintaining type safety.
 - **Single Inheritance**: One class inherits from another class.